sprocketsullivan/repro_with_R/README.md

----
-title: "Reproducible Research with R"
+# Reproducible Research with R
-output: html_notebook
----

-# Preparation for the course
+## Preparation for the course

 Each participants should prior to the course: